 - 1.30 The Senate Management Team will be the initial contact point for the Clinical Senate.
 The team will meet monthly to plan the business of the Senate and will be responsible for its day-to-day operation.
-This will include the following: - Ensure regular and timely communication with Senate members and other key stakeholders - Ensure that the Senate's deliberations and activities are consistent with its vision, objectives and values - Identify and manage potential risks - Establish the operational policy of the Senate - Establish the annual work programme of the Senate - Establish a framework for evaluating the work of the Senate - Develop a methodology to measure success
+This will include the following: - Ensure regular and timely communication with Senate members and other key stakeholders - Ensure that the Senate's deliberations and activities are consistent with its vision, objectives, and values - Identify and manage potential risks - Establish the operational policy of the Senate - Establish the annual work programme of the Senate - Establish a framework for evaluating the work of the Senate - Develop a methodology to measure success

-1.31 Through liaison with neighbouring Senates, the Clinical Networks, NHS England & Improvement, Providers, Commissioners and other bodies, the Senate management team will ensure that cross-cutting themes are identified with the aim of avoiding duplication and maximising the potential for collaboration.
+1.31 Through liaison with neighbouring Senates, the Clinical Networks, NHS England &Providers, Commissioners, and other bodies, the Senate management team will ensure that cross-cutting themes are identified to avoid duplication and maximise the potential for collaboration.